Benjamin-sc/TBB1/README.md

 Subsequently you select a molecule in the library or you enter new coefficients of the calibration (exponetial expression, Counts = a.exp(-b.Thickness))
 If you do a mistake or forget something an error message will guide you.

-You can plot the final 3D map here.
+Finally, you can plot the final 3D map with the "plot" button.
 You can decide if you want to apply the calibration and the normalization (with the checkboxes).
 You can also choose the colormap of the final plot.

 ![image](https://user-images.githubusercontent.com/80101412/144440495-c021b3cc-ab5b-4755-99c9-6608d77dcf3d.png)
+*Fig. 2. pyTBB1 platform.*

 # Download and use the AppTBB1.